-- Add 1/3 of the warm milk mixture into the flour mixture at a time, mixing on medium speed with a dough hook between additions.
+- Add the warm milk mixture into the flour mixture slowly, mixing on medium speed with a dough hook between additions.

-- As the dough mixes, add additional flour, 1 Tbsp at a time until the dough begins to leave the sides of the bowl.
-I like to add in a Tbsp at a time, to get just the right amount.
+- As the dough mixes, add additional flour 1 Tbsp at a time until the dough begins to leave the sides of the bowl.

-- Cover your bowl with plastic wrap, and set aside to allow the dough to rest for 5 minutes.
-The plastic wrap should fog up a bit from the warmth of the dough.
+- Cover your bowl with plastic wrap and let the dough to rest for 10 minutes.

 - Generously flour your counter and start to roll out your dough ball.